nilesh1168/flixed-movie-tracker/README.md

     ```sh
     pip3 install -r requirements.txt
     ```
-    Note: Run this command from the directory where requirements.txt is available.
+    📝 **Note:** Run this command from the directory where requirements.txt is available.

 4. Install NPM packages
    ```js